 "he carries that sink everywhere in case someone says 'everything but the kitchen sink'"

-In Noob Sparadrap has a Super-Powered Alter Ego-like situation as the younger and more competent brother of his usual player sometimes takes over the avatar.
+In Noob Sparadrap has a Super-Powered Alter Ego-like situation as the younger and more competent brother of his usual player sometimes takes over his avatar.
 The opportunity is usually given by the usual player's lack of control on his bladder.
-In Season 2 finale, the younger brother need to take over the avatar urgently to fight a powerful enemy and can't just ask as the older is convinced to be the better player among the two.
+In Season 2 finale, the younger brother needs to take over the avatar urgently to fight a powerful enemy and can't just ask because the older is convinced to be the better player among the two.
 How this gets resolved?
 The younger turns out to have another computer besides the one he uses to control his own avatar stashed away.

 "50 Completely Unexplainable Stock Photos No One Will Ever Use".
 It says no-one will use them, but if anyone ever does need a picture of a man in a rabbit costume weighing lettuce, a woman with bread as hat, or "a one-eyed accountant flashing 'East Side' while listening to an abacus", the people who made these stock photos have them covered.